 The Tangram challenges the puzzler to produce a given silhouette using all 7 pieces.

-This Tangram set includes 2 sets of the 7 wooden pieces Tangram (Total of 14 playing wood pieces) and 64 glossy silhouette cards booklet.
-Each card showing on one side the silhouette you can try and build, and the solution on the other side, and will provide different challenges and hours upon hours of quality entertainment and fun for the entire family
+This Tangram set includes 2 sets of the 7 wooden pieces Tangram (Total of 14 wood pieces) and 64 glossy silhouette cards.
+Each card showing on one side the silhouette you can try and build, and the solution on the other side, and will provide different challenges and hours upon hours of quality entertainment and fun for the entire family.

 The Tangram had

 already been around in China for a long time when it was first brought to

 America by Captain M. Donnaldson, on his ship, Trader, in 1815.
 When it

 docked in Canton, the captain was given a pair of Tangram books (by author Sang-Hsia-koi‘s).
 They were then brought